 Flattered and excited to be listed alongside these great books thanks to Twenty Something Bloggers!
-A new discovery for me, 20SB is devoted to helping twenty-somethings navigate this messy, fun age bracket together, so I look forward to adding this site to my daily reading routine.
+A new discovery for me, 20SB is devoted to helping twenty-somethings navigate this messy, fun age bracket together.
+I look forward to adding this site to my daily reading routine.

 That statement paired with an exclamation point usually means Christmas but strangely enough I’m talking about school almost being back in session.
 The first day of school in elementary school is a drag.
 In JR High it’s a nightmare.
 In high school it’s dependent upon your social ranking.
 But in college is a thrill!